Apply for a house

 What happens next

 We may contact you if we require further information.
-Sometimes we will contact your previous landlord for a reference.
+If you are a former or current social landlord tenant, we may contact the landlord for a reference.

 Once we have all the information, we can assess your housing needs and give you a score based on our Highland Housing Register Allocations Policy.